uclatonystark/ece202Aproj/index.md

 **What didn't work as expected?**
 - Linear acceleration calculation was not reliable
-- A presssure sensor is slightly larger than a key, which made playing challenging
+- A pressure sensor is slightly larger than a key, which made playing challenging

 ## Summary
 ### Strength